Azure-Samples/Azure-Stack-Hub-Foundation-Core/BCDR-validation/readme.md

 You can take the scripts, adjust them to your workloads, and test the product you want on your environment.

-The full list of scripts can be found here: `link`
+The full list of scripts can be found here: [ARMtemplates](https://github.com/rtibi/Azure-Stack-Hub-Foundation-Core/tree/master/BCDR-validation/ARMtemplates)

 ## Results